 Because the kitchen vent was directly below the other unit’s kitchen, the odor was undetected to Chuck and Jalene.
 Although embarrassed for being such careless parents, it was a lesson learned to never leave the bottles or nipples unattended during sterilization.
 It could have caused a fire and serious damage.
 Even though an amusing memory now, at the time it was exasperating because this was an added expense for replacing the bottle nipples.

-Please continue with me on Jalene’s and Chuck’s journey as new parents with limited income.
+Please continue with me on Jalene’s and Chuck’s journey as new parents with limited income, as this blog began in April 2016.